Joe Dirt 2: Beautiful Loser

-Joe Dirt 2: Beautiful Loser is a 2015 American comedy television film directed by Fred Wolf and written by Wolf and David Spade.
+Joe Dirt 2: Beautiful Loser is a 2015 comedy film directed by Fred Wolf and written by Wolf and David Spade.
 It is the sequel to the 2001 film Joe Dirt.
 The film stars Spade, reprising his role as the title character, as well as starring Brittany Daniel, Patrick Warburton, Mark McGrath, Dennis Miller, Christopher Walken, and Adam Beach.
 The film premiered on Crackle on July 16, 2015.

 Plot

 DJ Zander Kelly (Dennis Miller) recounts a firsthand narrative that begins with Joe Dirt on a bus stop bench speaking to a woman.
 He reveals that he is waiting for a concert to end because he is part of the janitorial crew and then tells the story of how he lost his wife and children.

-Dirt recants Silvertown, his marriage to Brandy (Brittany Daniel) and the birth of their triplet daughters.
+Dirt recants Silvertown, Idaho, his marriage to Brandy (Brittany Daniel) and the birth of their triplet daughters Abilene, Cheyenne & Dakota.
 Dirt's tree-cutting coworkers bully and disrespect him in front of Brandy and his daughters, causing him to realize he is a "loser" and is not seen by his daughters as highly as they once did.
 Dirt is also fraught with thoughts about Jimmy (Mark McGrath), a rival who seeks Brandy.
 During a storm, Dirt brings his family to safety only to be obligated to retrieve a gift from the family's trailer.
 Once inside, Dirt is swept away in a tornado.

 Elsewhere, a biker gang altercation ends when Dirt's trailer falls out of the sky and crushes the gang's leader.
 Dirt emerges from the trailer to learn that by killing the leader, he must don the leader's boots and assume the gang's leadership role.
 Gang member Foggle (Patrick Warburton) reveals that Dirt is in the year 1965, which he shrugs off.
 The gang quickly rebels against Dirt, who escapes with the boots, angering Foggle.

 Dirt realizes he is in 1965 and decides to purchase collectible comic books at face value, which he buries in a locked box under a tree that he plants.
 At a drive-in movie theater, sees Brandy and tries to explain his situation but soon realizes it is Brandy's mother, Ashleen.
+He even encounters the original members of Lynyrd Skynyrd and has a run-in with a younger version of Buffalo Bob.